 We want to help you make more informed decisions.
 Some links on this page — clearly marked — may take you to a partner website and may result in us earning a referral commission.
 For more information, see How We Make Money.

-A high-yield savings account can help you reach specific savings goals, like a home down payment or a vacation, or hold an emergency fund you can dip into when you have an unexpected expense or a disruption in your income.
-Here’s a rundown of some of the best savings rates on the market today, and details you should know before choosing an online savings account.
+Here’s a rundown of some of the best savings rates on the market today and details you should know before choosing an online savings account.

 NextAdvisor’s Guide to Choosing the Best Savings Account and Rate